seen = {}

 @eachSurface (s) -> s.fill(fill)

-Apply the supplied stroke Material
+return @Apply the supplied stroke Material to each surface

 stroke : (stroke) ->